swiftlang/swift-evolution/proposals/0078-rotate-algorithm.md

 }

-/// A rotated view of an underlying random-access collection. public struct RotatedRandomAccessCollection<Base: Collection>: Collection {
+/// A rotated view of an underlying random-access collection. public struct RotatedRandomAccessCollection<Base: RandomAccessCollection>: RandomAccessCollection {
     // standard collection innards

     /// The shifted position of the base collection's `startIndex`.